ceph/ceph/doc/man/8/rados.rst

 :command:`put` *name* *infile* [--offset offset]
   Write object name with start offset (default:0) to the cluster with contents from infile.

+  **Warning:** Please be aware that this directly creates a single object at the RADOS layer directly.
+This can interfere with data distribution across the OSDs and even overload the cluster when trying to replicate it.
+Consider using the frontend protocols like S3, RBD, CephFS instead, which all stripe the data properly.

 :command:`append` *name* *infile*
   Append object name to the cluster with contents from infile.